Rishi138/Gmail-Agent/README.md

 A Gmail agent integrated with LangChain and powered by OpenAI's gpt-4o-mini, offering AI-driven interactions and task execution, including drafting, sending, and summarizing emails, all within a user-friendly Streamlit interface.

 ## Features
-  - **LangChain Model Integration**: Utilizes the ChatOpenAI model for AI-powered interactions.
+  - **OpenAI Model Integration**: Discuss and look over emails with powerful LLMs from OpenAI such as gpt-4o and gpt4o-mini.
-  - **Gmail API Integration**: Employs the GmailToolkit to access Gmail tools and execute tasks.
+  - **Gmail API Integration**: Employs Gmail tools to ask an LLM to draft, send, and reply to emails from an application hosted locally.
-  - **Conversation History**: Maintains and displays chat history using MemorySaver.
+  - **Conversation History**: Maintains and displays chat history to create more in-depth and context-aware conversations.
-  - **Streamlit UI**: Provides a real-time, user-friendly chat
+  - **Streamlit UI**: Provides a real-time, user-friendly chat hosted on a local machine.

 ## Google Developer Setup
 1. **Create New Project**